hunminkim98/Go2Rep/README.md

 ### 1.2.1 Manual Synchronization

 A GUI-based tool with CUDA acceleration that lets users manually select matching frames across videos.
 Videos are grouped by timestamped filenames and users pick a reference video, define a frame range, then visually select corresponding frames in other videos to calculate frame offsets.
 The output is a JSON file listing frame offsets per video.

 **Key points:**

-- Requires manual frame selection aided by real-time CUDA video processing.
+- Requires manual frame selection aided by CUDA video processing.
-- Works best when videos contain a clear synchronization event.
+- Require videos contain a clear synchronization event.
 - Outputs offsets for temporal alignment of all videos.

 <img src="Assets/Image3.png" alt="Go2Rep GUI" width="600" style="display: block; margin: auto;" />